Baby Shower Questions Answered

 See the article on how to build the perfect baby registry and how to get people to buy from your baby registry for tips.

-If you need help building your baby registry, we can do it for you with our Baby Planning Services or you can DIY your registry by using the Baby Gear Library to determine what you need.
+If you need help building your baby registry, I can do it for you with my Baby Planning Services.

 When is the right time to have a baby shower?